Night Flying Regulations for the VFR Pilot

-All of the equipment required for day VFR (which some of you may know from the acronym "TOMATOFLAMES") is required for night VFR flight, plus a few extras (some use the acronym FLAPS).
+All of the equipment required for day VFR flight (for which some pilots use the acronym TOMATO FLAMES as a memorization aid) is required for night VFR flight, plus a few extras (which are shortened to the acronym FLAPS).

 - Instruments and equipment specified in paragraph (b) of this section.

 - An approved aviation red or aviation white anticollision light system on all U.S.-registered civil aircraft.